Gardening: The Benefits to Your Health and Wellbeing

 Growing fresh produce straight from the allotment or garden is an ideal way to introduce clean eating into your diet.
 Not only does growing your own food cut out any unnecessary plastic waste that many of us experience by buying from supermarkets, but by eliminating the use of pesticides in the garden, you’ll always be sure exactly what goes on your plate.

-When it comes to growing plants and produce in an ethically responsible and environmentally conscious way, we recommend our naturally sourced coir-based products such as Coco Grow to give your garden a natural boost and your health a helping hand – because after all, a healthier garden leads to a healthier and happier you.
+When it comes to growing plants and produce in an ethically responsible and environmentally conscious way, we recommend our naturally sourced coir-based products such as our peat-free compost Coco Grow to give your garden a natural boost and your health a helping hand – because after all, a healthier garden leads to a healthier and happier you.